Project

 Notes

-• Adding /changelog means future releases are publicly discoverable without anyone needing to browse the GitHub repo.
-Good for early testers and store-review verification.
+/changelogmeans future releases are publicly discoverable without anyone needing to browse the GitHub repo.
+Good for early testers and store-review verification. markedruns only at build time inside anasyncserver component, so the bundled site has no markdown parser at runtime.- Static export verified:

 [0.0.4] - 2026-05-16